leolelion/jersey-recognition/Journal.md

 - Working on training new legibility classifier and fine tune parseq on new deblurred dataset and comparing it to previous result
 ### Leo
 - Ran Post Legibility Classifier Crops through Real-ESRGAN Superresolution model
+### Imam
+- Ran DeblurGANv2 on challenge dataset and the legibility classifer image set

+# Eleventh Week 25/March/2025

+### Imam
+- Polishing the project and getting everything wrapped up for the presentation.
+- Worked on the presentation slides.